segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 strat: ajs
 ---

-Custom proxies allow you to proxy Analytics.js and proxy all tracking event requests through your domain.
+Custom proxies allow you to proxy Analytics.js and all tracking event requests through your own domain.

 You cannot use custom proxy setup for Analytics.js CDN or Tracking API with device-mode destinations because it requires the destination's native scripts are loaded onto the client, and the requests are sent directly to the destination.